 Coffee Logs: sustainable solid fuel from recycled coffee grounds

-Here at bio-bean, we divert spent coffee grounds away from landfill or other inefficient disposal methods and recycle them into new sustainable products.
+Here at bio-bean, we divert spent coffee grounds away from landfill, AD, and other inefficient disposal methods and recycle them into new sustainable products.
 One such product is our solid biomass fuel for consumer use: Coffee Logs.
-Our process of diverting and recycling waste grounds into these eco-friendly fire logs saves 80% of the CO2e emissions versus the grounds being sent to landfill, and 70% if they were sent to anaerobic digestion (AD).
+Our process of diverting and recycling waste grounds into these eco-friendly fire logs saves 130% more in greenhouse gas emissions compared to the grounds going to AD!

-Before compressing the waste grounds into compact logs, the grounds go through an engineered drying process that allows us to ensure the moisture content of each log is around 10%, the perfect moisture for burning.
+Before compressing the waste grounds into compact logs, the grounds go through an engineered drying process that allows us to ensure the moisture content of each log is below 12%, the perfect moisture for burning efficiently.

-This, in combination with the naturally high calorific value, allows Coffee Logs to burn 20% hotter and longer than kiln-dried wood.
-They burn, on average, for an hour depending on the appliance efficiency and its airflow control.
+This, in combination with the naturally high calorific value, allows Coffee Logs to burn 20% hotter than kiln-dried wood.
+Which means you need fewer logs to achieve the same heat output.
+And Coffee Logs burn on average for an hour, depending on the appliance efficiency and its airflow control.

 Coffee Logs are compact and designed for use in domestic enclosed appliances, such as wood-burners and multi-fuel stoves.
-Each log is made from the grounds of around 25 cups of coffee, which we receive from a wide range of businesses across the country, from independent coffee shops, high-street chains and office blocks, to railway stations and most recently London Stansted airport.
+Each log is made from the grounds of around 20 cups of coffee, which we receive from a wide range of businesses across the country, from independent coffee shops, high-street chains and office blocks, to railway stations and even airports.

-Coffee Logs are packaged in fully recyclable, wet-strength paper bags containing 16 logs and are available online and in-store through retailers across the UK, including supermarkets, DIY stores and garden centres.
+Coffee Logs are packaged in fully recyclable paper bags containing 16 logs, and are available online and in-store through retailers across the UK, including supermarkets, DIY stores and garden centres.

 Want to know more about Coffee Logs?
-Get in touch here.
+Head to our Coffee Logs website.